 Complete transition of all courses in program to online or blended format Complete transition of courses required as part of online postbaccalaureate certificate and blended campus program by Fall 2012.
-Proposal for online IBHE Postbaccalaureate certificate in HIM completed.
-Program began Fall, 2009 20 students enrolled Fall, 2011, 22 more spring, 2012, 15 in summer, 2012.
-All courses for postbacc certification program developed in online format.
+Transition to first courses in online BSHIM completed Fall 2012 5 students enrolled BSHIM Fall, 2012, All courses for postbacc certification program developed in online format.
 Other courses transitioned to blended format.
 Program Director Continue to monitor each semester Recruit and retain qualified students.
-Admit at least 23 students per year, with an overall GPA of 2.8/4.0 or above.
+Admit at least 23 campus students per year, with an overall GPA of 2.8/4.0 or above.
 Market program to qualified community college groups and student organizations.
 Enforce admission requirements.
 Work with ILHIMA task force on establishing mentors for students to encourage retention and academic performance.
-20 students admitted Fall, 2012.
+27 students admitted Fall, 2012.
 Average GPA 2.87/4.0.
 Program director and student affairs committee rep to attend preview days on campus.
 Recruit alumni to serve as mentors.
 Continue active recruiting.
 Program Director Annually The HIM program will demonstrate responsiveness to the needs of the community(ies) of interest.
 100% of employers will be satisfied with program graduates in job performance, and written and oral communication skills, as reflected on employer surveys.
 Survey employers annually.
 Review results of surveys.
 100% satisfaction over past three years.Response rate increased over last year due to electronic survey use.
 Continue to monitor.
 Program Director Annually 85% of graduates will obtain HIM related jobs or attend graduate programs within one year of graduation.
 Survey graduates within three months of graduation and annually.
 Review results of surveys.
 2011-12: 92%, are employed full time in HIM related jobs Continue to monitor.
 Program director Annually